 Christ lay forty hours in the tomb (Lent.
 The Catholic Encyclopedia).

-However, their celebration of the Good Friday-Easter Sunday time period does not allow for Jesus to have been in the tomb for more than 36 hours as they teach that Jesus was placed in the tomb late Friday (just prior to sunset) and that when Mary Magdalene came to His tomb while it was still dark (John 20:1, hence probably a half hour or so before sunrise), He already was gone.
+However, their celebration of the Good Friday-Easter Sunday time period does not allow for Jesus to have been in the tomb for more than 36 hours as they teach that Jesus was placed in the tomb late Friday (just prior to sunset) and that when Mary Magdalene left for His tomb while it was still dark (John 20:1, hence probably a half hour or so before sunrise), He already was gone.

 Even Pope Benedict XVI did not seem to know how long Jonah or Jesus were "swallowed up."
 Notice what he stated: